The cost of buying life insurance with iron deficiency anemia will vary from person to person.

 How Buying Life Insurance with Iron Deficiency Anemia Affects Rates

-Iron deficiency anemia in adults always stems from blood loss.
+Iron deficiency (as opposed to hemochromatosis) anemia in adults always stems from blood loss.
 Gastrointestinal bleeding is the most common cause of blood loss.
 This can occur from:

 - Colon Polyps